lociero/League-of-Legends-Accounts-Creator/README.md

 3. Configure your settings (server, amount, ..., captcha, proxy).
 4. Generate your list (it does not create accounts yet so you can check if you did all right).
 5. Start creation.
-6. Created accounts are saved to `./accounts` directory in 2 formats FULL and COMPACT.
+6. Created accounts are saved to `./accounts` directory in 3 formats FULL and COMPACT and CUSTOM.

 ### Settings